andy-mishechkin/Azure-PipeLine-Test/README.md

 # mProcessTools
-This is a test project for investigation of Azure DevOps
+This is a test project for investigation of Azure DevOps and GitHub Actions